Managing Toddler Tantrums and Unwanted Behavior

 TWO-YEAR-OLDS: Many readers tell us that biting is a big problem with two-year-olds (they’re just the cutest, aren’t they?).
 Here are some ideas for how to respond to this issue:

 First, connect: “I know you are upset.
 The rule is: No biting.
-We always use gentle touches or kisses.”
+We always use gentle touches.”

 Then, change your location or implement a consequence.
 The idea here, remember, is to institute a change of location.
 Thus, you can either remove yourself from the biter (even close yourself in the bathroom, if need be), or you can state your time-out cue and issue a time-out.
 You might say, “That’s too bad.
 Anyone who bites needs some quiet time,” and then place your child in some designated time-out space until he’s calmed down.
 The next time he bites (you or anyone else), the same thing happens.
 Even though it’s maddening, remember not to get upset!
 This will only fuel the fire.